Asymptotic dynamics on amenable groups and van der Corput sets

 For $g \in Q$, let $A_g$ denote the set of tiles $T$ for which either $\nu _T$ is not $(\{g\},\sqrt{\epsilon}|Q|)$-invariant or with $\nu (T) = 0$, and let $B_g$ be the set of all other tiles.
 We see that for $g \in Q$ we have

 Consequently, we let $D$ denote the union of all tiles $T$ that are contained in every $B_g$ with $g \in Q$.
-If $D$ is an infinite set, then we may without loss of generality take a subset that is a finite union of tiles of $\mathcal{T}$ and satisfies $\nu(D) > 1-4\sqrt{\epsilon}$. \end{proof}
+If $D$ is an infinite set, then using monotonicity of the measure $\nu$ we can pick a subset, which by abuse of notation we also call $D$, so that $D$ is a finite union of tiles of $\mathcal{T}$ (and hence it is finite) and satisfies $\nu(D) > 1-4\sqrt{\epsilon}$. \end{proof}

 \begin{lemma} Let $G$ be a countably infinite amenable group.
 For each finite set $F \subseteq G$ and each $\epsilon > 0$, there exists a finite set $K \subseteq G$ such that for any $(K,\epsilon)$-invariant probability measure $\nu$, we have $\nu(Fc) < 2\epsilon$ for all $c \in G$. \end{lemma}